Fraud, Waste and Abuse

 How We Are Fighting Fraud

-Essence Healthcare fights fraud and helps protect the monies our members spend on healthcare through a dedicated department called the Special Investigations Unit (SIU).
+Essence Healthcare fights fraud and helps protect the funds our members spend on healthcare through a dedicated department called the Special Investigations Unit (SIU).
 The SIU uses the latest fraud-detection software, fraud hotlines, audits, data analysis and other tools to identify and investigate improper, deceptive and fraudulent billing.
-Identify – Essence Healthcare employees are trained in how to identify possible fraud and abuse and will refer these issues to the SIU for investigation.
-Detect – SIU staff perform investigations and conduct activities to verify medical necessity, appropriateness of services, proper billing, eligibility for coverage, and more.
-Prevent – Claim management tools assist with the identification of inconsistent and illogical relationships among claims data.
-State-of-the-art data mining tools are used to identify providers and members who may be involved in fraud.

 How You Can Help